jackpal/jackpal.github.io/_posts/2021-11-27-Apple-console-unlikely.md

 <!--more-->

-Here's why video game consoles are cheap, & hot:
+Here's why video game consoles are cheap & hot:

 + People have a wide variety of choices in how they play games.
 Most people will play the best games available out of the possible choices.
 + Everyone has a smart phone, with an endless supply of pretty good games.
 This limits the video game console market to game experiences that are not possible or not enjoyable on phones.